llotz/phpREST/README.md

 >localhost:3000/api/persons

-will give you a 403 response cause this endpoint requires user validation
+will give you a 403 response cause this endpoint requires basic user auth